The Pretribulation Rapture

-Christ says in Matthew 24:13, “But he that shall endure unto the end, the same shall be saved.”
-He that endures to the end, the same shall be saved.
-The Spirit was active in “Confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God” (Acts 14:22).
+Christ encourages His followers to be faith full to the end, “But he that shall endure unto the end, the same shall be saved” (Matthew 24:13).
+In the early church, the Holy Spirit confirmed “the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God” (Acts 14:22).

-Paul teaches, “Who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God” (2 Co.1:4); “So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure” (2 Th.1:4).
+Paul teaches the same truth saying, “who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God” (2 Corinthians1:4); “So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure” (2 Thessalonians 1:4).

 In His service,